MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_audioengine_retrieve_effects_state.md

 ### -param State

-A ULONG value indiciating the global effects state of the specified audio engine node.
+A ULONG value indicating the global effects state of the specified audio engine node.
 A nonzero value indicates that global effect processing in the audio engine node is enabled and a value of 0 indicates that global effect processing in the audio engine node is disabled.

 ## -returns